Universal limitation of quantum information recovery: symmetry versus coherence: Tips for resource theory of asymmetry and quantum Fisher information

+In summary, we have clarified fundamental limitations to information recovery from dynamics with general Lie group symmetry.
+As demonstrated in Appendix \ref{AppC}, all results in this paper are given as corollaries of \eqref{SIQ2}.
+It is remarkable that one single inequality \eqref{SIQ2} provides a unifying limit for black holes, quantum error correcting codes and unitary gates.
+In particular, the HP model with the energy conservation, some of the information thrown into the black hole cannot escape to the end.
+We also remark that our prediction may be \g{validated in} laboratory experiments that mimic the HP model with symmetry \cite{p1,p2,p3,siddiqi,lab1}.
+Moreover, an intriguing topic to consider is the relationship between our relations and a recent argument on the weak violation of global symmetries in quantum gravity \cite{Banks-Seiberg,Harlow-Ooguri1,Harlow-Ooguri2}.
+The effect of symmetry on the OTOC decay is another intresting future direction from our results.

-\subsection{Tips for resource theory of asymmetry and quantum Fisher information}
+\section{Tips for resource theory of asymmetry and quantum Fisher information}

-For readers' convenience, we introduce a very basic tips for the resource theory of asymmetry and the quantum Fisher information.
-The resource theory of asymmetry is a resource theory handling symmetries of dynamics.
-In the main text, we consider the simplest case where the symmetry is $R$ or $U(1)$.
-The simplest case corresponds to the case where the dynamics obeys a conservation law.
-The more general cases are introduced in the supplementary information \ref{g-symmetry}.
+For \g{convenience, we discuss} the resource theory of asymmetry and the quantum Fisher information briefly.
+The resource theory of asymmetry is a resource theory \cite{Bartlett,Gour,Marvian,Marvian-thesis,Marvian2018,Lostaglio2018,TSS,TSS2,TN-WAY,Takagi2018,Marvian distillation} \g{that handles the symmetries of the} dynamics.
+In the main text, we consider the simplest case for which the symmetry is $R$ or $U(1)$ and the dynamics obeys a conservation law. \g{More} general cases are introduced in Supplementary Material Supp.I.

 We firstly introduce covariant operations, which are free operations of the resource theory of asymmetry.
-If a CPTP map $\calC$ from $S$ to $S'$ and Hermite operators $X_S$ and $X_{S'}$ on $S$ and $S'$ satisfy the following relation, we call $\calC$ a covariant operation with respect to $X_S$ and $X_{S'}$:
+If a CPTP map $\calC$ from $S$ to $S'$ and Hermite operators $X_S$ and $X_{S'}$ on $S$ and $S'$ satisfy the following relation, we call $\calC$ a \textit{covariant} operation with respect to $X_S$ and $X_{S'}$:

-A very important property of covariant operations is that we can implement any covariant operation with using a unitary operation satisfying conservation law and a quantum state which commutes with the conserved quantity.
-To be concrete, let us take a covariant operation $\calC$ with respect to $X_S$ and $X_{S'}$.
-Then, there exist quantum systems $E$ and $E'$ satisfying $SE=S'E'$, Hermite operators $X_{E}$ and $X_{E'}$ on $E$ and $E'$, a unitary operation $U$ on $SE$ satisfying $U(X_S+X_{E})U^{\dagger}=X_{S'}+X_{E'}$, and a symmetric state $\mu_E$ on $E$ satisfying $[\mu_{E},X_E]=0$ such that \cite{Marvian distillation}
+A very important property of covariant operations is that we can implement any covariant operation using a unitary operation satisfying a conservation law and a quantum state which commutes with the conserved quantity.
+To be specific, let us \g{consider} a covariant operation $\calC$ with respect to $X_S$ and $X_{S'}$.
+Then, there exist quantum systems $E$ and $E'$ satisfying $SE=S'E'$, Hermite operators $X_{E}$ and $X_{E'}$ on $E$ and $E'$, a unitary operation $U$ on $SE$ satisfying $U(X_S+X_{E})U^{\dagger}=X_{S'}+X_{E'}$, and a \textit{symmetric} state $\mu_E$ on $E$ satisfying $[\mu_{E},X_E]=0$ such that \cite{Marvian distillation}